IslaMcN/Sprint-Challenge-React-Wars/README.md

  We use props to send data to components.
 Props are equivalent to parameters of a pure JavaScript function.
 They are immutable because they are developed in the concept of pure functions.
 In pure functions we cannot change the data of parameters.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+A side effect is anything that affects something outside the scope of the function it is being executed in.
+Such as fetching data, timers, logging, and manually manipulating the DOM.
+In order to sync effects in a React component you need to use an effect hook. useEffect().

 ## Project Set Up